 Summer in Berlin is the season everybody loves.
-But this year, things are going to be different, and of course, travel is out of the question.
+But this year, things are going to be different – again – and of course, travel is limited.
 So how can we still enjoy the warmer weather?
-If you like being outdoors, read on for my top things to do in Berlin this summer.
+If you like being outdoors, read on for my top 10 things to do in Berlin this summer.

 Get a bike

 The first rule of lockdown is to get a bike.
 The distances in Berlin become much more manageable, and if you don’t have a car, you will feel freer right away, and not be confined to the 2-kilometre radius around your home.
 I was lucky enough to get a hand-me-down bike from my boyfriend’s mom, and it has changed my entire outlook on Berlin and lockdown.
 If you have a bike that you love, tell us which one in the comment section!

 June update: we are now allowed to go on biking tours!
 Of course, keeping social distancing in mind.
 Guided excursions, such as this 3-hour secret bike tour, are a great way to see the city through a local’s eyes, and get some exercise while you’re at it.

 An amazing thing about Berlin is that we are surrounded by forests.
 It doesn’t matter if you are in the West, where Grunewald beckons, or in the East, where the Wuhlheide Forest offers an extensive network of trails.
 Either way, these forests give off the impression of being millions of miles from civilization.